shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 ## baseDir

-The `baseDir` parameter is a `String` that defines the relative base directory for this running instance of Shardus
+The `baseDir` parameter is a `String` that defines the relative base directory for this running instance of Shardus.

 ```json
 {